By Stewart Gandolf

 A baker’s dozen of helpful tips in evaluating and using healthcare radio advertising

-Right now is a great time for a close look at local radio as part of your marketing mix.
+Right now is a great time for a close look at local radio as part of your healthcare marketing mix.

 Radio rates—the cost of broadcast air time—have always been “negotiable,” but in many areas they’ve gone from “flexible” to amazingly affordable.
 Professional media planners and skilled negotiators are finding radio rates 50% off the published rate card.

-Although radio is not always the best marketing tool for everyone, it can be powerfully effective in the right circumstances.
+Although radio is not always the best healthcare marketing tool for everyone, it can be powerfully effective in the right circumstances.
 So if you have dismissed radio in the past as somehow too advanced for your hospital, healthcare organization or medical practice, take another look at your media options.

 Winning ways in the radio game